 If that is the case, having a bottle of pure or rubbing alcohol may clear up the stain.

 Simply dab a little onto a clean cloth and rub over the spilled beer, wine, tequila, or vodka stains.
+This may lift the liquor stains from the wood and cause them to clear up.

 However, depending on the type of wood and liquor, this method to remove the liquor stains from wood might not work in all cases.